 BrowserLeaks comprises additional tools to check the degree of protection of your web browser.

-In my opinion following browser add-ons are very useful:
+In my opinion following browser add-ons are very useful.
+All add-ons for Chrome are also available for Brave:

 - https-everywhere: Automatically makes websites use a more secure HTTPS connection instead of HTTP if they support it.
 With HTTPS, even the connection between the Tor exit node and the web server is encrypted.
 Tor Browser also uses this add-on.
-(USED BY TOR BROWSER; ESSENTIAL for SECURITY / ANONYMITY; available for Firefox, Firefox for Android, Chrome, and Opera).
+(USED BY THE TOR BROWSER AND BRAVE; ESSENTIAL for SECURITY / ANONYMITY; available for Firefox, Firefox for Android, Chrome, Edge and Opera).

-- uBlock Origin: The only real working and independent ad blocker (ESSENTIAL for SECURITY / ANONYMITY / USABILITY; available for Firefox, Chrome, Safari, and Opera).
+- uBlock Origin: The only real working and independent ad blocker (ESSENTIAL for SECURITY / ANONYMITY / USABILITY; available for Firefox, Chrome, Edge, and Opera).

 - Smart Referer: Prevents Cross Domain Referer Leakage (ESSENTIAL for ANONYMITY; available for Firefox).

 - Neat URL: Cleans URLs, removing parameters such as Google Analytics’ utm parameters.
-(ESSENTIAL for ANONYMITY; available for Firefox)
+(ESSENTIAL for ANONYMITY; available for Firefox, Chrome)

 - Skip Redirect: Some web pages use intermediary pages before redirecting to a final page.
 This add-on tries to extract the final url from the intermediary url and goes there straight away if successful.
 (ESSENTIAL for PRIVACY / USABILITY; available for Firefox)